Updated November 2021

 Yes, there are scholarships available to students entering the nursing profession.
 Requirements vary.
 You should first complete the FAFSA through the Financial Aid office (due annually by March 1st).
 Local organizations, hospitals, and health care agencies, and Community Foundations have scholarships available to nursing students.
 Other sources of nursing scholarships are available on www.discovernursing.com and www.michigancenterfornursing.org.
 There may be additional scholarships available for students currently enrolled in nursing (NUR) courses in the Program.
 These are posted on the Program’s Blackboard site under scholarships when they become available.
 In addition, some of the local healthcare agencies will assist you with tuition reimbursement if you are currently their employee.

-Financial Aid information is available through the Student One Stop, at http://www.muskegoncc.edu/pages/475.asp, and will also be offered in CSS 100 College Success Seminar.
+Financial Aid information is available on our Financial Aid web page. and will also be offered in CSS 100 College Success Seminar.

 What exactly do you do during clinicals?
 Where are clinicals?
 Do I have a choice?